 Last night I attended a tango performance in Galería Güemes, a restored Belle Époque building in Buenos Aires.
-The Art Noveau design is gorgeous and the building has a gallery, apartments, offices, and restaurants as well as the tango theater and cabaret.
+The Art Noveau design is gorgeous, and the building has a gallery, apartments, restaurants, and offices as well as the tango theater and cabaret.

 The Four Seasons of Tango by Piazzolla Tango was performed in the Galeria’s underground theater.
 The performance featured the traditional songs of Astor Piazzolla, the world’s foremost composer of Tango music.

 The Argentine version of tango requires great physical strength.
 The power and energy of the wonderful dancers was impressive!
 The show lasted two hours with amazing music, dancing, and singing.

 The performance included twenty vignettes accompanied by musicians – two bandoneons, two violins, a bass, and a piano.
-In between tangos, singers performed solos and passionate duets.
-Each tango was unique with spectacular costumes and lighting.
+In between skillful tangos, singers performed solos and passionate duets.
+Each unique tango exhibited spectacular costumes and lighting.

 Astor Pantaleón Piazzolla

 Astor Pantaleón Piazzolla was born in 1921 in Argentina.
 When he was a boy, his family moved to New York City where Astor’s father gave him a bandoneón (similar to an accordion).
 He took lessons and became a virtuoso.

 Astor made a short appearance in one of Gardel’s tango movies – El Día Que Me Quieras (The Day You Love Me).
-The small part introduced him to classical Tango and the many ways of expressing tango.
-Astor became the bandoneonist and composer who changed tango music forever by incorporating elements from jazz and classical music.
+The small part introduced him to classic tango and the many ways of expressing the dance.
+Piazzolla became the composer and bandoneonist who changed tango music forever by incorporating elements from jazz and classical music.

 Piazzolla’s family returned to Argentina in 1936.
 Astor started playing in bands and joined several famous orchestras.
 He produced experimental compositions through the 40s and 50s.
 During the 60s through the 90s he perfected his controversial style and performed worldwide.
 In June 1983, Piazzolla proudly played a program dedicated to his music at the Teatro Colón in Buenos Aires.